dave45678/ProgrammingFundamentals/github_pages.md

 Your index page should now show your repositories.
 You can browse to it by browsing to ```http://username.github.io```.

 ###Add a Gravatar
 Gravatar is a service for providing globally unique avatars.
-Gravatars can be used on any site.
-Gravatar works by returning an image for the email address of hte user.
+An avatar is a image that identifies you on blogs and other online sites.
+Gravatar allows you to create and maintian one image for all your sites.
+Gravatar works by returning an image for the email address of the user.
 The email address must be converted to an MD5 hash.
+An MD5 hash is a 32 character string that uniquely identifies your email address.

 All URLs on Gravatar are based on the use of the hashed value of an email address.
-Images and profiles are accessed via the hash of an email.
-It is considered the primary way of identifying an identity within the system.
+The hash identifies your identity within the system.
 Follow the following steps to ensure a consistent and accurate hash.
 1. Trim leading and trailing whitespace from an email address
 2. Force all characters to lower-case
-3. Generate an MD5 hash the final string
+3. Generate an MD5 hash of the cleaned-up email address

-We're going to use their service to add an avatar to this page.
+We're going to use Gravatar to add an avatar to this page.
 If you don't have an account at Gravatar then visit their site (http://www.gravatar.com) and create one now.

-To test your gravatar simply calculate the MD5 of your email address and browse to https://www.gravatar.com/HASH where HASH is your MD5 hash.
+To test your gravatar calculate the MD5 of your email address and browse to ```https://www.gravatar.com/HASH``` where HASH is your MD5 hash.
+You can use a site such as ```http://www.md5hashgenerator.com/``` to generate the hash.

 Once you calculate your hash add ```<img id="gravatar" src="http://gravatar.com/avatar/HASH?s=200" alt="YOUR_NAME"/> ``` to display your Gravatar image to the index.html page.
 Replace HASH and YOUR_NAME with the MD5 hash and your name.